matheusrocha89/es6-rest-boilerplate/README.md

 Boilerplate to create Rest Apis with Mongoose, Express and ES6.

+Project uses babel to use the ES6 features, the Mongoose ORM to make it easier to manipulate data with the MongoDB and the Express web framework to create the api.

+To keep the code with a unique code style the boilerplate includes Eslint with the `airbnb-base` code style.

 ## Instalation
  - Clone the project
  - `npm install`

 ## Run the project
 Development mode: `npm run dev`

 Production mode: `npm start`

 ## Environment variables:
 The project uses enviroment variables create some configurations.

 Below you see the variables and the default values of it.
 ```
   // App port